Nanasaki-Ai/Bangkok-Intersection/README.md

 ### Dataset Annotations

+You can download the data through [Baidu Disk](https://pan.baidu.com/s/1aoJLJUT-A7H4jO1Luzsp9w?pwd=6l8r) or [Google Drive](https://drive.google.com/file/d/1pKrevRdrWC7-hDcp8O-jYVJMv-YMPayW/view?usp=sharing).

-his work focuses on identifying instances where vehicles fail to yield to pedestrians.
+This work focuses on identifying instances where vehicles fail to yield to pedestrians.
 We provide detailed annotations for each vehicle that violates the rules, including its spatiotemporal information as it enters and exits the crosswalk area.

 The annotations are stored in JSON files, generated using LabelMe, where the file names correspond to the frame numbers at which the violations occur.
 For instance, if a vehicle enters the area of interest at frame 1301 and leaves at frame 1501, and fails to yield to pedestrians during this time, two JSON files will be created: 00001300.json and 00001500.json.